pavlo-svirin/PanDA-scripts/LQCD/README.md

-# modify the script according to your needs
+'''modify the script according to your needs '''

-# now run it
+'''now run it '''

 python date-panda-lqcd.py